hafus/Drawing-A-banda-head-Using-Only-HTML-and-CSS/README.md

-# Drawing A banda head Using Only HTML and CSS
+# Drawing Using HTML and CSS
-Drawing A banda head width eyes tracking mouse pointer Using Only HTML and CSS.
+Drawing a banda head width eyes tracking pointer movement using HTML and CSS only.

 Live demo link: https://hafus.github.io/banda/